 - Address the Prospects by First Names

-- Use Open Loops that Spark Curiosity in the Reader
+- Use Open Loops that Sparks the Curiosity of the Reader

 - Use Humor to Create a Personal Relationship with Your Prospects